-Our warehouse facilities are equipped to store a wide and diverse range of products, as well as several components used in our products.
-Currently, we operate from five out of eight warehouses, including our processing unit facilities situated at Jodhpur, Bhiwandi, Ahmedabad, and Mundra, Dist.
+Our warehouse facilities which are outsourced to third party agencies are equipped to store a wide and diverse range of products, as well as several components used in our products.
+Currently, we operate from warehouses, including our processing unit facilities situated at Jodhpur, Bhiwandi, Ahmedabad, and Mundra, Dist.
 Kachchh.
 We intend to centralize these operations with our initiative to invest in a proposed warehouse facility located at Khasra No. 869/80, Village Salawas, Teh, Luni district, Jodhpur, India.
-We have rented the said land from Mr. Manish Dhariwal and Ms. Shakshi Dhariwal, promoters of our company, and we are planning to set up a centralized warehouse facility for operations.
-This concentration of our centralized warehouse activities under a single roof would enable us to achieve greater efficiency in reducing the time and cost of supplying our products.
-In line with our focus to provide diversified product solutions and to develop better control over our supply chain, thus improving our margins.
+We have rented the said land from Mr. Manish Dhariwal and Ms. Shakshi Dhariwal, promoters of our company and we are planning to set up a centralized warehouse facility for operations.